LucyBot-Inc/documentation-starter/README.md

 lucy-console also comes loaded with [Strapping!](/bobby-brennan/strapping), a GUI for customizing bootstrap.
 If you pass in the `strapping` option, the router will serve the GUI at `{basePath}/strapping/editor`.
 Making changes inside the GUI and clicking **Save** will alter the `css` and `config` files passed in as options.

-Be sure to add the CSS file to cssIncludes so your changes are reflected on the page.
+Be sure to disable Strapping! in production.
+You'll also need to add the CSS file to cssIncludes so your changes are reflected on the page.

 ## Visual Overlays
 In addition to showing the raw output of your API, the LucyBot Console UI allows you to display neatly-formatted output using snippets of HTML.